Frequently Asked Questions

 Under-age applicant policy

 Our classes are run as adult education courses and they are not suitable for children.
-The minimum age to join our classes is 16 (at the time of the start of the course).
+Because of this the minimum age to join our classes is 16 (at the time of the start of the course).

 If you are aged 16 or 17 and you would like to join one of our evening or daytime classes you will need to have a Parental Consent Form signed by your parent or guardian stating that you have permission to attend a course.
 Parents and guardians should be aware some courses may contain material of a sensitive nature, and it is worth asking in advance if this is the case.

-The Parental Consent Form can be obtained from Christian Jacobi.
+The Parental Consent Form can be obtained by email from Christian Jacobi.

-As a new IC student, I haven't got an IC ID card yet.
+As a new Imperial College student, I haven't got an IC ID card yet.
 Can I still enrol at the internal rate?

 Yes, certainly.
 When you enrol online, please indicate your CID number (College unique ID number) which you can find on all pieces of correspondence you have already received from the College, including your letter of acceptance.

-I neither work nor study at Imperial College.
+I do not study or work at Imperial College.
 Can I still join a class?

 Yes, absolutely!
 Our courses are open to all.
 You do not need any previous qualifications to join a class, although language classes might require you to have sufficient proficiency in a language to join a particular level.